All Episodes

 No, it definitely is.

-I mean, how many people does Commander have to attack and hurt and harm and injure before some responsibility is taken and something is done.
+I mean, how many people does commander have to attack and hurt and harm and injure before some responsibility is taken and something is done?

 And those Secret Service agents, I'm sure, wonder who's going to be next.

-And for me, this is a 20-year-old story, and it was a it was a hard, hard decision because I was choosing between um it was an adult working dog that was extremely dangerous.
+And it was a hard, hard decision because I was choosing between it was an adult working dog that was extremely dangerous.

-Uh it was killing livestock, it was attacking people, and I had to choose between the safety of my children.
+And I had to choose between the safety of my children.

-Um, you know, my political opponents have in South Dakota have known this story for years and tried to use it against me, and I'm not a what I want them to learn and what I say at the end of that story is that I want them to know that I don't run from the truth and I don't try to hide from making tough decisions.
+And what I want them to learn and what I say at the end of that story is that I want them to know that I don't run from the truth and I don't try to hide from making tough decisions.

-I I take on my own personal responsibilities.
+I take on my own personal responsibilities.

 Am I hearing you right?

-It was my responsibility to deal with, and I didn't ask anybody else to do my job, even though it was Joe Biden's responsibility after one or two Secret Service agents were bitten, uh, to make sure it never happened again.
+Well, it was Joe Biden's responsibility after one or two Secret Service agents were bitten to make sure it never happened again.

 And that didn't happen.

-And you know, all these people, you know, on their high horse with their sanctimony out there, you know, attacking you and lecturing you.
+And, you know, all these people, you know, on their high horse with their sanctimony out there, you know, attacking you and lecturing you, why won't they ask the president that question?

-And and then I watched, I was trying to watch an interview, and this is why nobody watches these Sunday programs because they're unwatchable.
+And then I watched, I was trying to watch an interview, and this is why nobody watches these Sunday programs because they're unwatchable.

-And it just was I don't think you were able to get an answer out for more than a little over twenty seconds before you were interrupted again and again and again on the issue of Kim Jong-un, and I want you to explain it.
+And it just was, I don't think you were able to get an answer out for more than a little over 20 seconds before you were interrupted again and again and again on the issue of Kim Jong-un.

 Well, how can anybody watch that?

-I'm I'm I'm doing what she did.
+I'm doing what she did.

 Go ahead.